dcmi/dc-srap/profile/srap-profile.md

 Label: Grant Number

-An alpha-numeric string identifying the funding grant under which the scholarly resource was written.
+An alpha-numeric string identifying the contract, project or funding grant under which the scholarly resource was created.

 Subproperty of: Identifier